DecisionsDev/decisions-on-kafka/Readme.md

 In the Sample architecture we have 1 kafka broker, two topics, the first topic is where client applications put their Loan request and the second topic is for reply where the Business Application put the result after execution against ODM ruleset.
 All the Business Application have the same kafka Consumer Group, and Client Application have different Consumer Group.

-1. We have n client application which reacte as kafka Producer and send their payload to the kafka topic named Requests
+1. N client application which react as kafka Producer and send their payload to the kafka topic named Requests

-2. We have n Business Application implementing ODM which reate as Consumer and execute the payload.
+2. M Business Application implementing ODM which react as Consumer and execute the payload.

-3. After executed the payload against the ruleset the Bussiness Application reactes as a Kafka producer and put the json result in the topic Replies.
+3. After executed the payload against the ruleset the Bussiness Applications react as a Kafka producer and put the json result in the topic Replies.

-4. Each consumer got the message corresponding to the result of his request.
+4. The client Application react as Kafka Consumer and got the message corresponding to the result of his request.

 ## Requirments

 * Kafka